feerdd/Weather/README.md

 # iOS Weather App UI Frontend

 This project is a front-end codebase created to replicate the iOS Weather app interface, with a focus on learning animation techniques using Xcode (Swift).
 It includes animations such as rain, sun, moon, stars, and clouds.
-Additionally, some sunsets feature colors not found in the native app.
+Additionally, some sunsets feature colors not present in the native app.

 ## Purpose